security best-practices compliance

 SensitiveUser emails, preferencesEncrypted + access logging

-CriticalPayment info, SSNsEncrypted + audit trail + DLP
+CriticalPayment info, government IDsEncrypted + audit trails + DLP

 Data Retention